ki0ki0/ratings_ext/README.md

 Extention for Chrome to show ratings on fs.ua and ex.ua

 TODO:
-- Options base class and successor for chrome
-- Stronger policy for opera and firefox
 - Voting support
 - Player page clearing with support of Options
 - Options for enabling/disabling voting system